 Then Edward III made his move.

-Edward III founded the Order of the Garter and declared St. George its patron in 1348.
+Edward founded the Order of the Garter and declared St George its patron in 1348.
 The order’s statutes placed George alongside the Trinity, the Virgin Mary, and Edward the Confessor as primary intercessors for the English crown.
-Edward wasn’t just adding another saint to the mix.
-He was reshuffling the entire spiritual hierarchy.
+Edward did not just add another saint to the mix.
+He reshuffled the entire spiritual hierarchy.

 No contemporary sources record any debate about this replacement.
 No church councils were assembled to discuss the theological implications.
 The change happened through royal decree, embedded in the founding statutes of the Order of the Garter.
 Edward then declared George the order’s patron, and by extension, England’s.